 Also, keep in mind Asus offers a few different GL553 models and they’re all mostly the same, except for some hardware differences on the inside.
 The GL553VE comes with Kaby Lake HQ processors and Nvidia 1050 Ti 4 GB graphics, the GL553VD comes with Kaby Lake HQ processors and Nvidia GT 1050 4GB graphics, while the older GL553VW comes with Skylake HQ Processors and Nvidia 960M graphics.

 Our test unit gets a different lid-cover than the GL553 production models, a more tamed down version, which unfortunately won’t be available in retail, but the Asus FX553 series comes close to its design lines.
 It also gets less branding elements on the interior, but except for these details, the overall construction and feel between our review unit and the final products is the same.
-Still, if you want to see exactly how the final models look I suggest taking a look here.

 The GL553s are mostly built out of plastic, used for the underbelly, interior and screen bezel, with a sheet of brushed aluminum on top of the screen.
 The main deck is fairly sturdily crafted and doesn’t show much flex in daily use, nor in the palm-rest or the keyboard-frame, but the hood is a little more flexible than I’d prefer.
 It also shows smudges easily, as dark metallic surfaces do.
 The interior shows smudges as well, but they’re not that obvious due to the brushed texture of the plastic used for this part, while the bottom gets a nice looking, futuristic pattern.